 Royal Windsor Horse Show welcomes disabled visitors and we make every effort to accommodate their needs.
 However the Show takes place in the private grounds of Windsor Castle, which is a greenfield site, so please be aware that some surfaces are uneven.
 There are five different arenas at Royal Windsor so visitors should also expect to travel some distances during their visit.

-Wheelchair platforms and accessible seating is available for both general entry tickets and the Windsor Enclosure.
-The Members Enclosure and lawn is wheelchair accessible.
+Wheelchair platforms and accessible seating are available for both general entry tickets and Windsor Enclosure tickets.
+The Royal Windsor Horse Show Club Pavilion and lawn is wheelchair accessible.

 The other arenas, Copper Horse, Frogmore and Adelaide, all have ringside viewing suitable for wheelchairs as well as some limited seating.

 All disabled tickets include free access for a personal assistant.

 Disabled parking is available in the King Edward VII Car Park.
 This is available to Blue Badge holders only and must be booked in advance through the box office.
 If the disabled car park is full then there is further parking over the road and we will endeavour to park you as far forward as possible.
 Disabled parking costs £4.

 Hire of Scooters and Wheelchairs

 There are scooters and wheelchairs available to hire from People to Places.
 Their base is in the King Edward VII car park, close to the Show entrance.
 These can be booked in advance by calling 01753 622330 or emailing Shopmobility@p2p.org.uk.
 You can follow People to Places on Facebook and Twitter.

 Disabled toilets are situated around the Showground.